coders-info/modular-code/README.md

 # Modular Code

-From #clean ideas to code #smells and #legacy code ...
-Let's talk about modularity in practice
+From #clean ideas to code #smells ...
+Let's talk about The Pragmatic Development based on Hypermodularity

 ## Code Expectations
 https://en.wikipedia.org/wiki/SOLID